Pao1aG/README-generator/test.md

 ```
 something
 ```
+## Tests
+Idk

 ## Usage

 How to use it here

-## License

-This project is licensed under MIT license

 ## Contributing

 If you want to contribute I guess

-## Tests
-Idk

 ## Questions

-If you have questions reach me here....
+If you have any questions, please contact me at: